Empower Your Practice

 According to the Premier, nearly 15% of all claims submitted to private payers for reimbursement are initially denied.

-5. CRM: Don’t Just Store Contacts—Nurture Relationships
+4. CRM: Don't Just Store Contacts.
+Nurture Relationships.

 In a successful medical practice, your patients are your community.
 And your Customer Relationship Management (CRM) system should reflect that.
+To make this work, a medical practice manager should focus on proactive outreach and seamless communication.

 Make your CRM work for you:

-- Visit Date (e.g., "It’s been 12 months since your last visit").
+• Visit Date (e.g., "It's been 12 months since your last visit").

-- Age + Condition (e.g., women aged 50+ due for mammograms).
+• Age + Condition (e.g., women aged 50+ due for mammograms).

-- Lab Results (e.g., abnormal levels requiring recheck).
+• Lab Results (e.g., abnormal levels requiring recheck).

 Discover more about the essential features of Medesk and claim your free access today!

-Explore now >>For example, patients with asthma can be grouped and notified during allergy season with self-care tips or offered discounted telehealth check-ins.
+For example, patients with asthma can be grouped and notified during allergy season with self-care tips or offered discounted telehealth check-ins.

 Some patients come monthly, others annually.
 Segment them by how often they engage with your clinic.

-- Frequent visitors → Offer wellness memberships.
+• Frequent visitors: Offer wellness memberships.

-- Infrequent visitors → Send re-engagement campaigns.
+• Infrequent visitors: Send re-engagement campaigns.

-- Missed appointments → Send educational content to rebuild trust.
+• Missed appointments: Send educational content to rebuild trust.

 Example message:

-"Hey Julia, we noticed it’s been a while since your last appointment.
-We’d love to see you again—book a quick check-in today and get 10% off your next visit!"
+"Hey Julia, we noticed it's been a while since your last appointment.
+We'd love to see you again.
+Book a quick check-in today and get 10% off your next visit!"

-6. Think of Telemedicine as a Separate Strategy
+5. Think of Telemedicine as a Separate Strategy

-Telemedicine isn’t just a pandemic leftover — it’s a long-term revenue stream if used right.
+Telemedicine isn't just a pandemic leftover.
+It's a long-term revenue stream if used right.

 Here's how to turn telehealth from a reactive add-on into a core part of your business model.

-- Offer separate telehealth slots in your schedule for better clarity.
-Many practices simply "squeeze in" virtual appointments wherever there’s a gap in the calendar.
-That’s a mistake.
+• Offer separate telehealth slots in your schedule for better clarity.
+Many practices simply "squeeze in" virtual appointments wherever there's a gap in the calendar.
+That's a mistake.

 Instead, create clearly labelled telehealth slots within your appointment scheduling module.
-Your PMS — like Medesk — should allow you to:
+Your PMS, like Medesk, should allow you to:

 → Set distinct calendars for in-person and virtual consultations.